 - Dolmas: These are grape leaves stuffed with rice and are a personal favorite of mine; they can be found in Greek specialty stores or on Amazon

 - Eggplant stuffed with rice: Another favorite of mine; found in Middle Eastern stores.

 - Peppers stuffed with cheese or rice: These are gourmet as hell and delicious!

 - Canned cheese: Including nacho cheese spreads, spray cheese in a can, and other processed cheeses.

-- Bread: Yes, this is really a thing!
-The brand B&M makes a canned brown bread.
+- Bread: Yes, this is a thing!
+The brand B&M makes canned brown bread.

-- Canned Butter: It tends to be very expensive but is a good treat to have if you don’t have refrigeration for real butter.
+- Canned Butter: It tends to be very expensive but is a good treat if you don’t have refrigeration for real butter.

 - Desserts: Like canned cake and pudding.
 It’s easier than making them from scratch, especially if you are without power.

-- Milk: In addition to normal milk, you’ve got options like condensed milk and coconut milk.
+- Milk: Besides regular milk, you’ve got options like condensed milk and coconut milk.

 Many instant meals don’t even require cooking: they can be made by soaking in water for about 15 minutes (more on that later).

 - Boxes meals: Think Hamburger Helper, Mac and Cheese, Stove Top Stuffing, Near East meals, and Rice Sides.
-For the best shelf life, remove them from the box and repackage them in Mylar bags.
+Remove them from the box for the best shelf life and repackage them in Mylar bags.

 - Self-heating meals: These have packaging which has a heating element in it.
 One popular brand is Chef 5 Minute Meals.

 - Backpacking and emergency freeze dried meals: There are tons of these.
 Check out our top picks here.